CNX-GIREVE/GIREVE_Tech_OCPI_V2.1.1/emsp_tariffs.md

 IOP only implements the “GET Tariffs” used by an eMSP to retrieve tariffs of CPOs.

+### PULL Tariffs ToIOP: Get List Pagination

+If the eMSP wants to retrieve a list of Tariffs, it can call the URL: /ocpi/cpo/2.1.1/tariffs using the paginated properties date_from, date_to, offset and limit.

+Parameters « offset » and « limit » are optional but IOP always returns a paginated response (subset of objects list and link, X-Total-Count and X-limit headers).
+The eMSP must call the link returned in the headers to get the next pages.

+IOP has its own max limit (100 Tariffs) and answers with its if the client limit is upper than IOP one or the client doesn’t set its limit.

 ### Specific properties added by Gireve

 #### A. Tariffs.country_code and Tariffs.party_id (mandatory)